Natural Numbers

 - Distributive property

-What Is an Example of a Natural Number?
+What is an Example of a Natural Number?

-Natural numbers can be listed as 1, 2, 3, 4, 5, and so on.
-So, one example can be 5.
+A few examples of natural numbers can be listed as 1, 2, 3, 4, 5, and so on.

 Is 23 a Natural Number?